 While extensive, the first three phases of clinical research involve a relatively small number of participants when compared to the general population.
 By testing more people over a longer period of time, phase IV studies provide important information about a treatment’s real-world effectiveness.
 If the trial reveals anything concerning, such as harmful side effects, the studied treatment may be placed under restrictions or be taken off the market.

-Are you interested in joining a phase IV clinical trial?
+Are you interested in joining a phase IV clinical research study?
 To learn more about participating in clinical research, check out QPS Missouri if you live in the southwest Missouri region.
 QPS Missouri is looking for new participants.
 Since opening its doors in 1994, QPS Missouri has conducted over 1,000 FDA-regulated studies, paying out over $35 million to local participants.
 QPS is an international leader in contract research with facilities in North America, Europe, and Asia.
 Our mission is to accelerate the development of drugs worldwide by enabling breakthroughs in pharmaceutical innovation.
-If you would like to join us in this mission, consider applying for a clinical trial.
+If you would like to join us in this mission, consider applying for a clinical research study.

 To get started, you simply need to fill out an online application.
 Within 48 business hours, a recruiting coordinator will contact you for your pre-screening assessment.
 To learn more, please visit the QPS Missouri website, review the study participation process, or check out our list of FAQ.